-Paul says in 2 Corinthians 1:24, "Not that we lord it over your faith, but we work with you for your joy."
-As though faith and joy were almost interchangeable.
-He wrote to the Philippians (1:25) that God's purpose was for Paul to remain with them for "the advancement and joy of [their] faith."
-He commanded believers to "rejoice in the Lord" (4:6) just like the psalmist commanded, "Delight yourself in the Lord" (Psalm 37:4).
+Paul says in 2 Corinthians 1:24, “Not that we lord it over your faith, but we work with you for your joy,” as though faith and joy were almost interchangeable.
+He wrote to the Philippians that God’s purpose was for Paul to remain with them for “the advancement and joy of [their] faith” (Philippians 1:25).
+He commanded believers to “rejoice in the Lord” (Philippians 4:6) just like the psalmist commanded, “Delight yourself in the Lord” (Psalm 37:4).
 In other words, the fundamental command of grace is to be satisfied with God.

 The reason for this is that no other command could be more gracious and more God-centered than this.
 Yesterday, I attended the speaker’s luncheon, and R.C.
 Sproul presented Russell and Lisa Johnson with a beautiful gift and tribute for helping make this conference happen — a sort of “well done, good and faithful servants.”
 Their sacrifices on our behalf, in these last 15 months, were mentioned.
 After the applause died down, Dr. Sproul asked for a speech from them.
 He got one.
 Four words: “It was our pleasure.”

 Why did Lisa Johnson say that?
 Why didn’t she say, “It was our duty.
 Thank you for recognizing our sacrifices.
 It was our duty to endure them?”
 The answer is very simple and very profound.
 R.C.
 Sproul would not have felt honored by that speech.
 But he was greatly honored by the statement that serving his vision was their pleasure.

 So it is with our serving God.
 The response of delight gives God more honor than the response of mere duty.
-"Lo, I come; in the roll of the book it is written of me; I delight to do thy will, O my God; thy law is within my heart" (Psalm 40:8).
-One of the most breathtaking discoveries that I have ever made is that the centrality of God's glory and the satisfaction of my soul are not at odds.
-God's zeal to be glorified and my passion to be satisfied do not have to conflict.
+“Lo, I come; in the roll of the book it is written of me; I delight to do thy will, O my God; thy law is within my heart” (Psalm 40:8).
+One of the most breathtaking discoveries that I have ever made is that the centrality of God’s glory and the satisfaction of my soul are not at odds.
+God’s zeal to be glorified and my passion to be satisfied do not have conflict.
 They come to simultaneous fulfillment in the act of God-exalting, soul-satisfying worship.